astronomer/docs/astro/deployment-resources.md

 To create a hibernation schedule:

-1. In the Cloud UI, select a Workspace, click **Deployments**, then select a Deployment.
+1. In the Astro UI, select a Workspace, click **Deployments**, then select a Deployment.
 2. Click **Details**.
 In the **Advanced** section of your Deployment configuration, click **Edit**.
 3. Configure the following values in **Hibernation schedules**:
      - **Start Schedule**: Specify a cron schedule for your Deployment resources to scale to zero.